polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 Notice the *[default]* node above, which is the correct way to check if a user is logged in or not, since the name of the guest role, at least in theory, can be changed to something else than "guest".
 Although, this is not recommended, it is possible to do.

-Notice, if you wish, you can invoke an Active Event that deletes the currently logged in user.
+If you wish, you can invoke an Active Event that deletes the currently logged in user.
 This Active Event is called *[p5.auth.misc.delete-my-user]*, and will completely delete the currently logged in user, including his or hers files.
 This will (obviously), also log you out of the system.
 Notice, this
 Active Event will not destroy the session associated with the user though.
 Make sure you remove all session values if you choose to use it.